ahasna2020/Statistical-Modelling-Project/README.md

 The study of relationship between free bikes in a station and rating of POI indicates that the rating of POI has impact on the number of free bikes in a bike station.
 The number of free bikes in a station are lower for stations that have high rating for the points of interest in the bike station's vicinity.

 With a lower regression coefficient, the study of relationship between free bikes in a station and distance from POI indicates that its a weak relationship.
-However, the results indicate that there are lesser bikes where POI is farther away perhaps because riders like to ride more to reach their POI.
+However, the study indicates that there are lesser free bikes where POI is closer to the bike station, i.e, bike-share consumption is high when the POIs are closer.

 ## Challenges
 The following were the main challenges encountered as part of this data analysis: